XinleiXu/Heart-Failure-datasets/README.md

 # Heart-Failure-datasets
 Heart Failure datasets

-The original information of SSHF is retrieved

-The classification target is binary, using the label from the set {Death, S urvival}.
+The classification target is binary, using the label from the set {Death, Survival}.

 In this task, the number of Death cases is obviously less than that of Survival ones.